Angele Hobeiche Kmeid-Ellis Collection

 To share Angele’s story,

 - The Khayrallah Center has published all the materials on our online archive.
-(Processing of this collection was led by the center's archivist, Amanda Forbes, with assistance by Samantha Aamot).
+(Processing of this collection was led by the center's former archivist, Amanda Forbes, with assistance by Samantha Aamot).

 - In addition, we have developed a digital narrative that highlights the collection’s rich visual materials and includes interactive maps, and document Angele’s and Toufic’s journey to the United States and the wide-ranging breadth of Angele’s correspondence.
 (This narrative was designed and produced by Samantha Aamot).

 - Finally, you can tune in to Episode 1: Angele Hobeiche Kmeid-Ellis Collection of our podcast, Voices of the Mahjar, to hear Angele’s children Kail Ellis and Alfreda Ellis discuss their family’s history, memories from childhood, and their mother’s legacy in Carthage’s Lebanese community.
 (This podcast was produced by Samantha Aamot).

 We hope that you will enjoy learning of their history, and perusing the archive.
 We also hope that the vision and generosity of the Ellis family, and especially Fr.
 Kail Ellis, will provide impetus for others to safeguard the most precious things we have as immigrants: our stories.
 If you are interested in preserving your family's heritage and history, please contact our Archivist.